 Analyzing Li Auto's Unusual Options Activity

-Li Auto (NASDAQ:LI) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $30.59 following the option alert.
+Shares of Li Auto (NASDAQ:LI) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $30.93.

 - Option Type: SWEEP